maverick-js/signals/README.md

 updates as its value changes.

 - 🪶 Light (~850B minzipped)
+- 💽 Works in both browsers and Node.js
 - 🌎 All types are observable (i.e., string, array, object, etc.)
 - 🕵️‍♀️ Only updates when value has changed
 - ⏱️ Batched updates via microtask scheduler